Pet Friendly Hotels In Annapolis & Anne Arundel County

 For starters there are plenty of pet-friendly hotels, from Graduate Annapolis to The Hotel at Arundel Preserve.
-Equally welcoming are the streets and stores of downtown Annapolis, where water and snack bowls are common, as are the area’s abundant dog parks.
-Finally, you’ll take comfort knowing that there are 30 animal hospitals and plentiful pet stores, including specialty options such as Crunchies Natural Pet Foods and Loyal Companion, located throughout the county.
+Equally welcoming are the streets and stores of downtown Annapolis, where water and snack bowls are standard, as are the area's abundant dog parks.
+Finally, you'll take comfort in knowing that there are 30 animal hospitals and great pet stores, including specialty options such as Crunchies Natural Pet Foods and Loyal Companion, located throughout the county.

 To maximize your time – and fun – when visiting our region with your canine companion, we've created a quick guide for you to make the most of your next vacation.

 The Graduate Hotel Annapolis is just one of the many pet-friendly hotels in the area—image courtesy of The Graduate.

 Get Some Views

 There's no better way to see the many sights of Annapolis than to take a dog-friendly walking tour or boat cruise.

 On Watermark's always-popular Colonial Annapolis Walking Tour, you and your colonially-clad guide will visit historic landmarks such as the Maryland State House and Paca House.
 On the water, Watermark's vast array of Cruises on the Bay includes rides on the Severn River and Spa Creek aboard the spacious Harbor Queen, a faux tugboat, or the Annapolis Water Taxi.